Last Updated on September 18, 2023 by Rolf Hartmann

 A red diamond is a unique diamond color and is sure to draw a lot of attention.
 A red lab-grown diamond center stone would look gorgeous as a center stone in any diamond engagement ring.
 The brilliance of a diamond mixed with a red hue is unlike any other red gemstone.
 Even rubies and garnets don’t carry the incredible brilliance of a diamond.

 But red diamonds are the rarest fancy color diamond of all.
 Very few red diamonds are found per year, and the biggest source of natural red diamonds closed in 2020.

-Because they are rare and often found in tiny carat weights, the price per carat and availability for a mined red diamond shoots up.
+Because they are rare and often found in tiny carat weights, the price per carat and availability for a mined red diamond shoot up.
 Unfortunately, most diamond lovers will never be able to afford one.